nuwave/lighthouse/docs/master/testing/extensions.md

 When you enhance functionality related to the schema definition, such as adding a [custom directive](../custom-directives), you need a test schema where you can use it.
-Add the `UsesTestSchema` trait to your test class and define your test schema:
+Add the `UsesTestSchema` trait to your test class, call `setUpTestSchema()` and define your test schema:

 ```php
 <?php